 Ships fight other ships according to a particular sequence, with higher priority starships fighting each other first and lower priority (or less aggressive) fighting after.
 Each starship can start combat with each other starship, and every ship in turn will proceed through its target list as long as it's still alive and uncaptured.
 Captured ships may fight on behalf of their new owners, and they will fight both within this order and then an additional one, set anew when captured – but, notably, a limited number of times.
 (Captured ships get complicated.)

 Priority within each subgroup is ordered according to Ship ID number; the lower the number, the higher the priority.
 There are no ties or other factors that can influence this.
-(The sole exception is Priority Intercept Attack, which reverses Ship ID priority.)

 This can take place in two separate ways: either the starship can attack the planet or the planet can attack the starship.
 Starships instigate combat if they have either the Kill! mission set or have their Primary Enemy set to the owner of the planet.
 Planets can attack starships by using the NUK or ATT Friendly Codes.